-For many years my cooking process would include selecting a knife from the block then patiently saw away at whatever I chose to cook.
-I never considered which knives were the most suitable for the different ingredients, or that sharpening a knife is a blessing, turning a cook’s tasks from a chore to a joy.
+For many years cooking for me would include selecting a knife from the block then patiently saw away at whatever I chose to cook.
+I never considered which knives were the most suitable for different ingredients, or that sharpening a knife is a blessing, turning a cook’s tasks from a chore to a joy.
 Instead, chopping an onion was rather tiresome and time-consuming resulting in irregular sized chunks dotted with crude indentations from when my knife tried and failed to hack them apart.

 Since then I have worked in a cookware shop and there, it was as if a light bulb had been screwed in above my head, the light dawned on me.
 Using the correct knives for particular jobs improves cooking to become a pleasure.
 Add the bonuses of sharpening and maybe, if you’re feeling roguish, a fully forged knife and your onion will be demolished into precise even dice.